thomas192/dogespy/Readme.md

-This is a simple script that buys Dogecoin (DOGEBULL) on FTX when Elon Musk tweets something positive about it.
+This is a simple script that buys Dogecoin (DOGEBULL) on FTX when Elon Musk tweets something positive about it and then sends you a Discord notification.